 Thankfully, these charlatans can be easily avoided.
 There’s one tried and true method in particular that I’d heartily recommend: hiring me, Fred.
 Hi.
 Nice to meet you.

 My history: I graduated from the University of Liverpool with a first-class BA with Hons. in English literature.
 I then obtained my MPhil from Trinity College Dublin.
 After graduating, I cut my editorial teeth working for BubbleCow.
-Riding that wave, I began editing for Kirkus Reviews, Standout Books, the Book Butchers, and the publishing houses Oxford University Press and Birlinn.
-I’ve certainly edited my fair share of pages: almost 100 books’ worth in fact.
+Riding that wave, I began editing for Kirkus Reviews, Standout Books, the Book Butchers, and the publishing houses Oxford University Press and Birlinn (Polygon).
+I’m now copyeditor for the University of Edinburgh’s Medicine Anthropology Theory journal and the DiaDev research project.
+I’ve certainly edited my fair share of pages: over 100 books’ worth in fact.

 I’m communicative, professional, experienced, and very busy—so if you want to submit a sample, do so quickly!
 Of course, it’s easy for me to boast about being good at my job.
 Let’s see what my most recent client has to say after just a thousand-word sample: